oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/create/01-create-source-connection.md

 8. For Database username, enter `ggadmin`.

-9. For **Database user password in compartment**, select the compartment in which the user password resides, and then select the **LiveLab_Secret** from the dropdown.
+9. For **Database user password in compartment**, select the compartment in which the user password resides, and then select the password secret from the dropdown.

     > **NOTE:** You use this password secret to unlock `GGADMIN` in a later task.